5 essential finance team objectives for success in 2025

 The big culprit here is having all those different data sources.
 You also have important documents like tax receipts that need to be digitised and then matched up against payments in your ledger.

-This is where automation is so valuable.
+This is where AI-powered automation is so valuable.
 First, if spending data is digitised from the beginning, there’s no manual entry for finance teams.
 So if teams are submitting paper expense claims, receipts, and credit card statements, those have to go.

 But tools like Spendesk can take it further.
 With built-in OCR technology, Spendesk will read your receipts instantly and confirm that they match a particular expense claim or card payment.
 Your process goes from one-by-one to batch-by-batch overnight.

-Automation = accuracy
+AI = Enhanced accuracy

 We like to think that the more we personally have our hands on things, the higher the quality of the work.
 For example, if you manually enter every expense report yourself into Excel or your accounting tools, you can be sure that the data is accurate.